Connect With Us

 FEA (Finite Element Analysis)

-The slide show below shows the FEA results from subjecting mechanical and structural components to loads.
+The slide show below shows the FEA results of mechanical and structural components when subjected to their respective design loads.

 Tent Support Structure Stress, Load = 100 mph (161km/hr) Wind.